a-schild/churchtools-pdfcalendar/README.md

   https://ctdemo.oncloud7.ch/
   You can then specify the name/url of your CT installation, together with valid login credentials

-## Installation as compplete package
+## Installation as complete package
 - Download and expand the archive to your web server https://github.com/a-schild/churchtools-pdfcalendar/releases/download/1.1.2/churchtools-pdfcalendar-1.1.2.zip
 - Copy `config.sample` to `config.php`